VF-DE-CDS/GraphILP-API/README.md

 Some additional libraries are required for running the examples.

-While GraphILP is not yet on PyPI, it can be installed by checking out repository and addings the path to your PYTHONPATH.
+While GraphILP is not yet on PyPI, it can be installed by checking out the repository and adding the path to your PYTHONPATH.
 For example:

 ```bash